-Not many people know this, but dune hang gliding with Kitty Hawk Kites is offered year-round!
-In fact, December is actually a really busy time of year for the hang gliding school since many thrill seekers have time off and are looking for some excitement during the holiday season.
-Join the ranks of the over 300,000 people that have graduated from the hang gliding school at Jockey’s Ridge State Park!
+Not many people know this, but dune hang gliding with kitty hawk kites is offered year-round!
+In fact, December is actually a really busy time of year for the hang gliding school.
+Many thrill-seekers have time off and are looking for some excitement during the holiday season.
+Join the ranks of the over 300,000 people that have graduated from the hang gliding school at Jockey's Ridge State Park!
 More info on dune hang gliding with Kitty Hawk Kites can be found on our website.

 Discover The Best Aquarium in North Carolina